Classical Antiquity (journal): Publication process

 The publication process is deliberately networked and democratic.
 Articles may be submitted by anyone to an editorial board tasked with the function of selecting which ones are to be published.
 UC Berkeley DAGRS retains the position of chief editor, but otherwise the several-member editorial board has been chosen from educational institutions along the west coast and in Arizona.
-The current editor-in-chief, or "chair," of the editorial board is Mario Telo (UC, Berkeley).
+The current editor-in-chief, or "chair," of the editorial board is Mario Telò (UC, Berkeley).

 The articles submitted must be in specified format and must omit any reference to the author.
 They may have been published elsewhere before.
 The board then sorts the candidates based on the needs of the journal and the merits of the articles.
 The authors are not named until after the decisions have been made.

+Chief editors

+Chief editors of the journal have included: